tassia/vanierFLOSS/Events/FLOSSDay24/README.md

 "Maybe the talks should be less long (smaller blocks).
 Timing was a little rushed for the lightning talks.
 Maybe there should be more focus on how to contribute but more technical."
 (Le Tuan Huy Nguyen)

 "Put signs on the wall the day before and have the check-in station ready as early as possible" (Tassia)

+"Start the organization of the event a bit earlier maybe?
+It's a bit of a rush this year."
+(Qian)

 "There should be a description for what exactly the workshops will be about." (anonymous)